On combining estimated and analytic covariance matrices: Tomographic weak lensing

 \subsection{Accurate posterior with hierarchical model}

 We compare three approximations with the exact posterior sampled using Stan from the hierarchical model.
 This sampling can be done efficiently by writing the Student-$t$ distribution as a mixture representation, as in section \ref{sec:mixture}.
-The full posterior for the set of power spectra $\bx$ is a convolution, given by equations similar to eq. (\ref{eq:mixture}) and eq. (\ref{eq:lambda}):
+The full posterior for the set of power spectra $\bx$ is a convolution, given by equations similar to eq. (\ref{eq:mixture}) and eq. (\ref{eq:lambda}), where in these probability distributions we have suppressed some dependencies for clarity: